mamisoa/oph4py/memory-bank/systemPatterns.md

 ### Modular API Architecture

-The API follows a modular architecture pattern to enhance maintainability, testability, and organization:
+The API follows a modular architecture pattern that has completely replaced the legacy REST API implementation.
+This architecture enhances maintainability, testability, and organization:

 ```
 api/